krakenui/octopus-guard/README.md

  * Check if token valid -> return by pass
  * If token is expired -> refresh token
  * If token not exist -> request login
- * If has flag login request -> call resume
+ * If has flag login request -> call resume check sso
 ```

 Using: